konstantint/SKompiler/README.md

        expr.to('sqlalchemy/sqlite', 'result')
        > x + 1 as result

+   Simpler expressions can be generated from strings:

+       from skompiler.toskast.string import translate as fromstring
+       fromstring('10 * (x + 1)')

-   You can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation.
+   Conversely, you can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation.

- * At the moment `skompiler` transforms models into *expressions*, and this may affect the complexity of the output.
-You might have noted that in the introductory example above the SQL code for `predict` was significantly longer than the code for `predict_proba`.
-Why so?
-Because, essentially

-       predict(x) = argmax(predict_proba(x))

-   There is, however, no single `argmax` function in SQL, hence it has to be faked using approximately the following logic:

-       predict(x) = if predict_proba(x)[0] == max(predict_proba(x)) then 0
-                    else if predict_proba(x)[1] == max(predict_proba(x)) then 1
-                    else 2

-   Note that the values of `predict_proba` in this expression must be expanded (and thus the computation repeated) multiple times.

-   This problem could be overcome by performing computation in steps - first saving the values of `predict_proba`, then finding the argmax - in SQL this could be implemented via CTE-s.
-However, this is not how `SKompiler` works, at the moment, so enjoy the super-long SQLs.
-For example, the SQLite expression corresponding to `RandomForestClassifier(n_estimators=100, max_depth=5).fit(X, y).predict` is about 756KB-long (surprisingly, SQLite manages to parse and execute it successfully and rather quickly.
-Don't bother compiling it to SymPy or feeding into Excel, though).
+ * As noted above, `skompiler` transforms models into *expressions*, and this may result in fairly lengthy outputs with repeated subexpressions, unless the translation is performed in a "multistage" manner.
+The multistage translation is currently only implemented for SQL, however.

  * For larger models (say, a random forest or a gradient boosted model with 500+ trees) the resulting SKAST expression tree may become deeper than Python's default recursion limit of 1000.
 As a result you will get a `RecursionError` when trying to traslate the model.
 To alleviate this, raise the system recursion limit to sufficiently high value:

        import sys